emretorer/DSA210-project/README.md

 # AirPods Volume Analysis Across Applications

 ## Project Proposal
-I am a student from Sabancı University, Ada Dila Akbulut, and this is my DSA210 term project.
+I am a student from Sabancı University, Emre Törehan Törer, and this is my DSA210 term project.
 This project aims to analyze and correlate AirPods volume levels across different applications.
 The primary hypothesis being tested is whether the volume of AirPods changes when switching between applications.

 ## Hypotheses
 Two hypotheses will be tested:

-1. **First Hypothesis**: AirPods volume decreases when switching to certain applications.
+1. **First Hypothesis**: AirPods volume decreases when switching to certain applications(instagram, snapchat).
-2. **Second Hypothesis**: AirPods volume increases when switching to other applications.
+2. **Second Hypothesis**: AirPods volume increases when switching to other application(spotify).

 ## Motivation
-Understanding how application switching influences AirPods volume levels can provide insights into user behavior and audio preferences.
+Understanding how application switching influences AirPods volume levels can provide insights i"nto user behavior and audio preferences.
 By studying data acquired from Apple Health, this project aims to:

 - Determine if volume levels change significantly when switching between applications.
 - Identify patterns in volume adjustments across various app categories.